 - “Success is that internal communication works bilaterally.“

 Practice.
-What are you most proud of in your internal communications?
+What are you most proud of in your internal communication?

 Next, we asked each respondent to name three things they are most proud of in their own GuavaHR workspace.
 It is important that internal communication fulfills its primary purpose and reaches as many employees as possible, even better if there is two-way communication.